-Choose the winners as an elite group of 8 world-famous landmarks square off in a light-hearted park-to-park competition
+You chose a winner from an elite group of 8 world-famous landmarks in this light-hearted park-to-park competition held in March.

-March is here, bringing with it a popular athletic tournament that now attracts some 100 million viewers.
+Each year, March’s popular athletic tournament attracts some 100 million viewers.

 Even more popular?
 America’s national parks, which fuel local economies and bring Americans from all walks of life together.

-In the spirit of the season, we’ve created a tournament bracket featuring eight national park icons that range from the roughly curvilinear to the spectacularly parabolic — that is to say, they’re all arches, more or less.
-And we need your help to pick a national champion!
+Thanks to all who took part in our spirited tournament bracket featuring eight national park icons.
+Contenders ranged from the roughly curvilinear to the spectacularly parabolic — that is to say, they were all arches, more or less.

-While they’re all winners in NPCA’s eyes, here are the arches voted out of the Arch Madness competition so far.
+While they’re all winners in NPCA’s eyes, here are the arches voted out of the Arch Madness competition.

 Landscape Arch (Arches National Park)